microsoft/ai-at-edge/docs/_docs/0210_Build_HW.md

 ## General

-There pages offer an entry point to best practices and examples for devices builders.

-Microsoft is continuously expanding Azure service offering making it easier to deploy devices at scale,
+These pages offer guidance and best practices when building intelligent edge hardware.
+Hardware that is able to run AI models, process data and take actions without a roundtrip to the cloud.

 How to select SoC (System on Chip)

 IoT Edge supported operating systems

-Fixed purpose or not?

-Optimizing for industry use case

-Selecting the correct camera based on the industry use case
+Enable deploying devices at scale

+Certify